Murowana Goślina: 17th and 18th centuries

-Murowana Goślina was a privately owned village, and changed owners often.
+Murowana Goślina was a private town, and changed owners often.
 From 1593 it was owned by Jan Rozdrażewski, who granted privileges and a coat of arms – a blue shield with three rosettes on a silver diagonal stripe (an angel was added in the 18th century).
 In 1605 the old wooden church was replaced with a brick church with a single nave, built onto the two-storey rectangular tower.
-In 1651 the village was acquired by Jan Leszczyński, and his family held it until 1694.
+In 1651 the town was acquired by Jan Leszczyński, and his family held it until 1694.
 In 1724-1726 the priest, Filip Woliński, added a presbytery to the church in place of the earlier apse.
 The tower was by this time raised above the level of the church and contained bells.
-The village was struck by plague on many occasions, and was also devastated during the Swedish Wars.
+The town was struck by plague on many occasions, and was also devastated during the Swedish Wars.

-In the 18th century, under the Gurowski family, the village prospered and many craftsmen were settled there.
-In 1736 Melchior Gurowski founded the village of Hamer (today's Raduszyn, just west of the village), where iron, paper and oil were made and grain ground.
+In the 18th century, under the Gurowski family, the town prospered and many craftsmen were settled there.
+In 1736 Melchior Gurowski founded the village of Hamer (today's Raduszyn, just west of the town), where iron, paper and oil were made and grain ground.
 There were also Dutch settlements (olendry) around existing villages.
 In 1752 a new street, Zamkowa ("Castle Street"; now ul.
-Kochanowskiego) was laid out in the village and a school was opened.
+Kochanowskiego) was laid out in the town and a school was opened.
 In 1763 a potters' guild received rights and privileges.

-In 1782 Jews were allowed to live in the village.
-In 1785 king Stanisław August Poniatowski granted the village the right to hold fairs, and clothiers settled there.
-In 1793, with the Second Partition of Poland, the village came under Prussian rule.
+In 1782 Jews were allowed to live in the town.
+In 1785 king Stanisław August Poniatowski granted the town the right to hold fairs, and clothiers settled there.
+In 1793, with the Second Partition of Poland, the town came under Prussian rule.
 At that time it had a population of 903, with 99 houses.
 Most of the population was engaged in crafts and trade.
-The main street was paved, and on the Warta was a ferry belonging to the village owner.
-The village's name became Germanized as Murowana Goslin.
-Land and village was owned by the barons von Winterfeld.
+The main street was paved, and on the Warta was a ferry belonging to the town owner.
+The town's name became Germanized as Murowana Goslin.
+Land and town was owned by the barons von Winterfeld.